Telecom network working at 85% capacity in Amphan-hit areas of West Bengal

 Later in the evening, the telecom minister updated that the network of BSNL has been restored in Odisha.

-"Chief General Manager (CGM) @BSNLCorporate of #Odisha circle has informed me that restoration work of BSNL telecom network in the state has been completed now," Prasad said.
+"Chief General Manager (CGM) @BSNLCorporate of #Odisha circle has informed me that restoration work of BSNL telecom network in the state has been completed now," Prasad tweeted.

 RECOMMENDED FOR YOU